Grow Real Food in the Tropics — Without Guesswork or Waste

 Teaches wellness kitchen, nutrition, and sustainable living.

-Ian Macaulay - Artist, Permaculture Designer & Co-Founder of Finca Tierra
+Ian Macaulay - Co-Founder of Finca Tierra

 Designer and educator with 15 years of hands-on tropical permaculture experience.